 My dad on the other hand was like “Yeah, okay”.

 They are quite liberal but also quite conservative.
-So, after many times of telling my mum and getting nowhere I got dressed up and I went around to their house fully glammed up.
+So, after many times of telling my mum and getting nowhere, I got dressed up and I went around to their house fully glammed up.
 Only then did they both have that lightbulb moment.

 I saw my dad first and his reaction was “Wow, wow.
 You look bloody amazing!”
-He put his arms round me and hugged me and said “I love you son” then squeezed my bottom.
+He put his arms around me and hugged me and said “I love you son” then squeezed my bottom.
 That’s my dad all over.
 Loved the old bastard and yes he was my best friend!

 She did cry a little though.